 Movement ecology of the dyeing poison frog

-Collaborator: Andrius Pašukonis (Harvard University, USA)
+Collaborator: Andrius Pašukonis (Stanford University, USA)

 I have recently joined Andrius Pašukonis in this really cool adventure!
 We are using radio telemetry with miniature senders to understand the movement ecology of dyeing poison frogs in the wild, in relation to their social behaviour, tadpole transport and micro-habitat choice.
 This has allowed us to follow individuals regularly throughout the day, and for about two weeks, in order to record detailed movement and behavioural data.
 Our long-term plan is to understand how these frogs use space at different temporal and spatial scales.